xfbs/blog/_posts/2018-09-15-exploring-apfs.md

 layout: post
 title:  Exploring APFS
 date:   2018-09-15
-draft: true
+summary: "File systems are fascinating and scary.
+When I heard that Apple was working on its own in 2016, I was immediately interested.
+In this post, I will take a look at this file system and see what it's all about."
 ---

 File systems are fascinating and scary.
 When I heard that Apple was working on its own [in 2016][ArsTechnica], I was immediately interested.

 With [<abbr title="File System in Userspace">FUSE</abbr>][FUSE], anyone can implement their own filesystem.
 But these run in userspace, where things are slower but protected from programming errors[^1].
 Real file systems run in kernelspace[^2], and that is where things get interesting because programming errors can crash the system[^3].
 But much worse than crashing a system, an error could also cause corruption or loss of data.

-With that in mind, it becomes apparent that file system authors are incredibly talented people.
-Unless they are [currently in jail][Reiser], I suppose.
+With that in mind, it becomes apparent that file system authors are incredibly talented people[^4].

 ## Motivations

-Before we examine <abbr>APFS</abbr>, let's take a minute to think about what the purpose is.

 Before <abbr>APFS</abbr>, Apple used [<abbr title="Hierarchical File System Plus">HFS+</abbr>][HFSPlus], which was introduced in 1998 as an extension of [<abbr title="Hierarchical File System">HFS</abbr>][HFS], which was introduced in 1985.
 Both of these were designed for storage media like hard drives.

 These work similar to an old record player: they have rotating disks (usually multiple stacked on top of each other) with a round track consisting of the data, and they have a pickup that can move to follow the track or jump to another position.

 ![Harddrive front](/assets/images/harddrive-front.svg){:width="20%"}